 There are many uses for vinegar in the garden.
 From getting rid of weeds to keeping away pests, there is a role for it in your vegetable garden.

 Moreover, diluted and used carefully, vinegar will not kill the plants you want to keep.
-Below are some benefits and other ways to use vinegar for plants.
+Below are some benefits and different ways to use vinegar for plants.

 1. Get Rid of Fruit Flies

-You can also make an alternative mix by adding a few drops of dish soap to a bowl of vinegar.
-Let it stay uncovered for the critters to fly in.
+Add a few drops of dish soap to a small bowl of vinegar.
+Let it stay uncovered for the flies to fly in.

 2. Keep Some Animals Away